mnk400/mnk400.github.io/about/index.md

 title: About
 ---

-I am a computer systems engineering graduate student at The Northeastern University in Boston, with a portfolio and interests that includes working in fields like Internet of Things, Robotics, and Machine Learning.
+I am a computer systems engineering graduate student at the Northeastern University in Boston, with a portfolio and interests that includes working in fields like Internet of Things, robotics, machine learning, and software development in general.

 # Setup